zephyrproject-rtos/zephyr/doc/kernel/code-relocation.rst

      The file argument supports limited regular expressions. function zephyr_code_relocate() can be called  as many times as required.
-     This step has to be performed before the inclusion of boilerplate.cmake.
+     This step has to be performed before calling find_package(Zephyr ...) in the application's CMakeLists.txt.

 Additional Configurations